Spring-2022-CISC374/mvp-dreambuddy/README.md

 ## Directions

-1. Get all the files in this repo and put them in your game's repository, at the root level (i.e., don't put them in a subfolder).
+- Get all the files in this repo and put them in your game's repository, at the root level (i.e., don't put them in a subfolder).
 If you already have some of these files, for now I recommend renaming those old versions to something else, so you still have them, but using these versions nonetheless.
-2. Open up the new package.json and update these important settings:
+- Open up the new package.json and update these important settings:
-  - name: This must be a lower-case version of your repository name on GitHub, without spaces.
+  - `name`: This must be a lower-case version of your repository name on GitHub, without spaces.
-  - description: Give a quick, one sentence summary of your game.
+  - `description`: Give a quick, one sentence summary of your game.
-  - game:
+  - `game`:
-    - url: Change this to be the EXACT (!!) name of your repository on GitHub.
+    - `url`: Change this to be the EXACT (!!) name of your repository on GitHub.
-    - shortName: Choose a short name for your game for Progressive Web App packaging.
+    - `shortName`: Choose a short name for your game for Progressive Web App packaging.
-    - name: Choose a longer, complete name for your game.
+    - `name`: Choose a longer, complete name for your game.
-  - repository:
+  - `repository`:
     - url: Change this URL to be a link to your GitHub repository.
-  - homepage: Change this URL to be a link to the final version of your game's EGDD.
+  - `homepage`: Change this URL to be a link to the final version of your game's EGDD.
-  - contributors: This should be an array (list) of strings, where each string is like "Barney Rubble <b@rubble.com> (http://barnyrubble.tumblr.com/)".
+  - `contributors`: This should be an array (list) of strings, where each string is like "Barney Rubble <b@rubble.com> (http://barnyrubble.tumblr.com/)".
-3. Open up `config/webpack.common.js` and change the following if needed:
+- Open up `config/webpack.common.js` and change the following if needed:
   - `entry: ['./game.js']` should point to wherever you have your `game.js` or `game.ts` file
     - For example, if it is in some subdirectory like src it should be `entry: ['./src/game.js']`.
 If it's in the root of the repo no need to change.
 The same applies to all the remaining changes.
   - In `{ from: 'assets', to: 'assets' },` the first `assets` should point to whatever your assets folder is.
   - `{ from: 'assets/icons/favicon.ico', to: '' }` should point to wherever your favicon is, if you have one.
   - `{ from: '*.js', to: ''}` should point to wherever all your JavaScript/TypeScript files are.
-4. Open up `config/webpack.dev.js` and change the following:
+- Open up `config/webpack.dev.js` and change the following:
-  - `fs.copyFileSync(path.resolve(__dirname, 'index.html'),` (line 37 or so) should point to wherever your index.html is.
+  - `fs.copyFileSync(path.resolve(__dirname, 'index.html'),` (line 37 or so) should point to wherever your `index.html` is.
-5. Make a new branch of your repository called `gh-pages`:
+- Make a new branch of your repository called `gh-pages`:
   - From the main branch:
   - `git checkout -b gh-pages`
   - `git push --set-upstream origin gh-pages`
-6. To deploy your game, just run one of the following commands to deploy to the right page:
+- To deploy your game, just run one of the following commands to deploy to the right page:
   - `npm run deploy-dev`
   - `npm run deploy-alpha`
   - `npm run deploy-beta`
   - `npm run deploy-final`
-7. If all goes well, your game should be accessible at the link shown at the top of the page in green under your GitHub repo's Settings page, in the Pages tab.
+- If all goes well, your game should be accessible at the link shown at the top of the page in green under your GitHub repo's Settings page, in the Pages tab.